-RDMA (Remote Direct Memory Access) is a new technology designed to solve the problem of serverside data processing latency in network applications, which transfers data directly from one computer's memory to another without the intervention of both operating systems.
+RDMA (Remote Direct Memory Access) is a new technology designed to solve the high latency problem of server-side data processing in network applications.
+With RDMA data transfers directly from one computer's memory to another without the intervention of either's operating system.
 This allows for high bandwidth, low latency network communication and is particularly suitable for use in massively parallel computer environments.
 RDMA allows the transfer of data directly into the storage space of another computer, reducing or eliminating the need for multiple copies of the data during transmission.
 This frees up memory bandwidth and CPU cycles to greatly improve system performance.
 Figure 12 shows the principles of the RDMA protocol.

 There are three different transports for the RDMA protocol: Infiniband, iWarp and RoCEv1/RoCEv2.